 You will have to create your own text and content for the pages, and I will add and format it into your site’s pages.
 I merely create the beautiful framework.
-If you need help with this, I can recommend some copywriters.
+If you need help with this, see my copywriter recommendations.

 Will my site be Search Engine Optimized (SEO)?